-2) Program/Internship Expectations: Students are expected to meet all requirements for the program and internship as outlined in the Counseling Psychology Student Handbook, Internship Handbook, and Internship Contract.
-This includes receiving satisfactory ratings on the evaluation form from the on-site supervisor.

-3) Ethical Behavior: Students are expected to understand and follow ethical guidelines, and to seek supervision when there is confusion or an ethical dilemma to be resolved.
+- 2) Program/Internship Expectations: Students are expected to meet all requirements for the program and internship as outlined in the Counseling Psychology Student Handbook, Internship Handbook, and Internship Contract.
+This includes receiving satisfactory ratings on the evaluation form from the on-site supervisor. - 3) Ethical Behavior: Students are expected to understand and follow ethical guidelines, and to seek supervision when there is confusion or an ethical dilemma to be resolved.
 The student must inform both the on-site supervisor and the faculty supervisor in the event that an ethical error is made.
 Failure to follow ethical guidelines and/or non-disclosure of ethical errors and seeking of appropriate supervision may result in dismissal from the internship and/or counseling psychology program.

 4) Data/Case conceptualization/treatment plan: Students are expected to turn in one case report, conceptualization, and treatment plan.
-Details on format will be provided.
-Bring copies of agency paperwork (blank) to second class meeting.
-Due:
+Detail s on forn nat v vill be pro ovic led.
+Briı ng co opies of agency paperwork (blank) to second class n neeting Due:

-5) Skill Presentation Videotape: Students are expected to do one formal videotaped (10-15 minute tape), case presentation. with conceptualization summary and treatment plan (see #6 below).
+- 5) Skill Presentation Videotape: Students are expected to do one formal videotaped (10-15 minute tape), case presentation. with conceptualization summary and treatment plan (see #6 below).
 Be prepared to discuss your conceptualization of the case and choice of treatment goals.
-Dates will be scheduled for each student.

-6) Case Study: Students will complete one oral case study with an annotated literature review or a single article copied or posted for discussion.
+Dates will be scheduled for each student. - 6) Case Study: Students will complete one oral case study with an annotated literature review or a single article copied or posted for discussion.
 The case study and article may focus on one or more of these types of issues: clinical issues you are facing with one or more particular clients, ethical issues at your agency with clients or supervisors, best practices in your approach to treatment, etc. Please post or distribute copies of your literature review/article prior to your day to present.
 Students unable to complete this assignment will be responsible for turning in a written evaluation of a particular question related to their site, complete with citations (at least 10) and references, APA style.
-Due April 19

-7) Strengths, Goals, Theoretical Orientation Summary: Students are expected to write a 1 page (2 page maximum) summary of their learning experiences, strengths, and areas for growth (goals) for your second semester of internship or (for second semester students) during your first year as a counselor.
+Due December 9 - 7) Strengths, Goals, Theoretical Orientation Summary: Students are expected to write a 1 page (2 page maximum) summary of their learning experiences, strengths, and areas for growth (goals) for your second semester of internship or (for second semester students) during your first year as a counselor.
 This assignment will also contain a ONE PARAGRAPH summary of your theoretical orientation.
-Due April 12

-8) CARE form: Complete the supervision CARE form each week.

-9) Other: Other assignments may be required as needed for optimal student development, and based on your individual needs.

-10) First Semester Students or those new to this course section: Individual Supervision Meeting: Listed last, but not the least important.
-During the first 4 weeks of the semester you will need to schedule a $\frac{1}{2}$ hour individual meeting with me during my office hours.
+Due December 13 - 8) CARE form: Complete the supervision CARE form each week. - 9) Other: Other assignments may be required as needed for optimal student development, and based on your individual needs. - 10) Individual Supervision Meeting: Listed last, but not the least important.
+During the first 4 weeks of the semester you will need to schedule a 1⁄2 hour individual meeting with me during my office hours.
 If you absolutely cannot make my office hours we'll see what we can do to balance both of our schedules.